civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/paypal.md

 Sales tax support is added to core in v.
 4.6, and there is a Canadian Sales Tax extension available.
 Feel free to contact Joe (dot) Murray (at) JMAConsulting (dot) biz for advice on how to create an extension for your jurisdiction if need be.

-# PayPal Website Payments Pro and Express Configuration
+## PayPal Website Payments Pro and Express Configuration

 !!! note "Scope and Audience"
     This document covers the steps needed to configure and run CiviContribute using the PayPal Website Payments Pro plugin.
 This plugin supports PayPal Pro Express Checkout, and (if desired) Direct Checkout.
 Consult the PayPal's site for an overview of features and pricing for [Website Payments Pro](https://www.paypal.com/webapps/mpp/merchant).
      The installation of the PayPal plugin is recommended for developers and technical users only at this stage. _It is important that you thoroughly test your site using PayPal Sandbox Server and Sandbox accounts prior to configuring and enabling live transactions.
 You will also need to acquire and install an SSL certificate if you planning on offering Direct Checkout_ _(more info...)_.

-## Overview

 ### Overview of Paypal Pro